 What Are Benzodiazepines?

 Before delving further into the potential risks of benzodiazepine misuse and abuse, let’s look at the drugs included in this class.
-The chart below includes the most commonly prescribed benzodiazepines used to treat anxiety.
-The drugs are listed alphabetically by generic name, with common brand names in parentheses.
+The chart below includes the most commonly prescribed benzodiazepines used as anxiety medication.

 - Alprazolam (Xanax)

 - Flunitrazepam (Rohypnol)

 The addictive mechanism of benzodiazepines operates in a biochemically similar way to the mechanism used by other addictive drugs like opiates and cannabis.
 By increasing the amount of dopamine released in the “reward center” of the brain, long-term use of the drugs can cause changes in the structure of a person’s brain, resulting in both increased tolerance and addiction.

 Additionally, the drugs produce additional physical dependencies that manifest themselves in a condition known as benzodiazepine withdrawal syndrome.

 A patient who abruptly quits taking the anxiety medication can experience any of the following symptoms: